vogonwann/eos-sway-fedora/README.md

 This is the fork of Endeavour OS Sway Community Edition for Fedora Sway Spin

-Tried and confirmed working on Fedora 39 net install iso.
+Confirmed working on Fedora 39 net install iso and Fedora Workstation 39.

 ## To Install Manually